Rear Workshop

 Ilford Galerie Smooth Cotton Rag 310 gsm

-Hundreds of pale blue plastic shoe lasts cover the concrete floor of the rear workshop.
-Workbenches, pressing machinery, and two fire extinguishers remain in place.
-A roller door sits closed at the far end.
+Pale blue plastic shoe lasts scatter across a concrete floor in dense clusters.
+Workbenches line the space with pressing machinery still positioned at them.
+Two red fire extinguishers remain mounted in place.
+A roller door sits closed at the far end of the workshop.

 Edition